robert-berry/portfolio/portfolio/README.md

   <td>
     <p><a href="assistant-v1.html"><b>API reference</b></a></p>
     <p>Reference documentation for the Watson Assistant v1 REST API.
 This documentation is intended for programmers who want to use the API to build a custom client application, or to use the API to programmatically modify training artifacts or configuration options for a workspace.
 This documentation is generated from the <a href="assistant-v1.json">OpenAPI specification</a>, which I owned and maintained (working in collaboration with the development team).</p>
-    <p><b>Note:</b> In the live documentation hosted on ibm.com, the reference information is supplemented with introductory front matter, SDK information, and request examples in multiple languages.
-Those elements were merged with the OpenAPI specification from other sources, so they are not included in the static rendering shown here.</p>
+    <p><b>Note:</b> This static rendering was generated using the open-source <a href="https://github.com/Redocly/redoc" target="_blank">tool</a>.
+In the live documentation <a href="https://cloud.ibm.com/apidocs/assistant-v1" target="_blank">hosted on ibm.com</a>, the API reference information is supplemented with introductory front matter, SDK information, and request examples in multiple languages.
+Those elements come from sources oustide the OpenAPI specification and are not shown here.</p>
   </td>
 </tr>
 </table>

 <i>All content in these writing samples is the property of the IBM Corporation.
-The source files were obtained from publicly accessible sites.</i>
+All source files were obtained from publicly accessible locations.</i>